TheProjectsGuy/Learning_ROS/src/cpp_basic_nodes/README.md

 The `status` is being displayed on the bottom right, with the `feedback` on top and `result` left to it.
 The main node is at the top left and under it is the publisher to `goal`.

 As seen in the code, we have only programmed the logic of execution, and everything on the communication side has been handled by the `actionlib` package (which is why we needed it as a dependency).
-However, the method that we used is not a proper one used to call actions (see that we did not fill many fields in the `goal` publisher command above).
+However, the method that we used here is not a proper one used to *call* actions (notice that we did not fill many fields in the `goal` publisher command above, namely header and goal ID).
 For that, we need to create an action client.
 Then, `actionlib` would handle the publishing part as well, we'd only have to give it the `goal`.
 For that, check out the [Simple Action Client](#simple-action-client) below.

 ### Simple Action Client